This section contains the informed consent information I ask new clients to review and sign consent to after the first session.

 This is a very important question, though not always easy to answer.
 First recognize that, though your relationship with me as your counselor is a professional relationship, it is also intimate.
-Largely for this reason, there is no one counselor, including me, who is right for every client who walks in his or her door.
+Largely for this reason, there is no one counselor, including myself, who is right for every client.
 So, how do you tell?
 I suggest considering the following:

-• You should feel that I “get” you, or understand you to some degree, and that I want to understand you better as we continue working together.
+- You should feel that I “get” you, or understand you to some degree (or, at the very least, that I am trying to) and that I want to understand you better as we continue working together.

 It is important for you to know that you can stop counseling with me at any time for any reason.
-A good counseling experience, however, will almost always include you and I discussing and understanding reasons for stopping counseling.
+A good counseling experience, however, will likely include you and I discussing and understanding your reasons for stopping counseling.
 Many people, when feeling upset, feel the urge to abruptly cut off contact with their counselor.
 Abruptly cutting off counseling though, I believe, is likely to result in persistent negative feelings about the counseling for you.
 I urge you to make a commitment to discussing with me your negative feelings about me or counseling before stopping.
-You are likely to feel much better about stopping counseling if you share with me your reasons for stopping.
+You are more likely to feel better about stopping this way.

 For my part, I will typically not end our counseling relationship before you are ready for it to end.
 I will almost certainly, however, end our relationship if you assault me, deliberately damage my property, bring legal action against me, or fail to pay for my services.
 I may also end our counseling if I conclude that your counseling goal is not one I can help with.

 It is also possible that other unforeseen circumstances could force me to end the relationship.
 If this happens, and I am able, I will provide you with referrals to continue your counseling with another counselor.
 If I die suddenly or become incapacitated, please reach out to any of the clinicians in my peer support group (see the Confidentiality and Consultation subheading under the Confidentiality heading above), and they will assist you.